digitallyinduced/ihp/Guide/authentication.markdown

 ## Setup

-Currently the authentication toolkit has to be enabled manually.
+Currently, the authentication toolkit has to be enabled manually.
 We plan to do this setup using a code generator in the future.

 #### Controller Helpers

-First we need to enable the controller helpers.
+First, we need to enable the controller helpers.
 Open `Application/Helper/Controller.hs`.
 It will look like this:

 ```haskell
 module Application.Helper.Controller (